Enhanced Gravitational Effects of Radiation and Cosmological Implications: Abstract

 \section{Abstract}

 In the momentarily comoving frame of a cosmological fluid, the determinant of the energy-momentum tensor (EMT) is highly sensitive to its pressure.
-This component is significant during radiation-dominated epochs, and becomes naturally negligible as the universe transitions to the matter-dominated era.
+This component is significant during radiation-dominated epochs and becomes naturally negligible as the universe transitions to the matter-dominated era.
 Here, we investigate the cosmological consequences of gravity sourced by the determinant of the EMT.
 Unlike Azri and Nasri, Phys.
 Lett.
-B \textbf{836}, 137626 (2023), we consider the most general case in which the second derivative of the perfect-fluid Lagrangian does not vanish.
-We derive the gravitational field equations for the general power-law case and examine the cosmological implications of the scale-independent model characterized by dimensionless couplings to photons and neutrinos.
-We show that, unlike various theories based on the EMT, the present setup, which leads to an enhanced gravitational effects of radiation, does not alter the time evolution of the energy density of particle species.
-Furthermore, we confront the model with the predictions of primordial nucleosynthesis, and discuss its potential to alleviate the Hubble tension by reducing the sound horizon.
+B 836, 137626 (2023), we consider the most general scenario in which the second order variation of the perfect-fluid Lagrangian does not vanish.
+We analyze the dynamics of the power-law case and explore the cosmological implications of the scale-free model characterized by dimensionless couplings to photons and neutrinos.
+We show that, unlike various theories based on the EMT, the present setup — which leads to enhanced gravitational effects of radiation (EGER) — does not alter the time evolution of the energy density of particle species.
+Using current cosmological observations, we constrain the model parameters and show that EGER may offer a viable mechanism for alleviating the Hubble tension.
+Although it exhibits a phenomenological analogy to tightly-coupled relativistic fluid scenarios, EGER remains purely gravitational in origin and yields distinguishable signatures in the small-scale anisotropies of the cosmic microwave background.
 The radiation-gravity couplings we propose here are expected to yield testable cosmological and astrophysical signatures, probing whether gravity distinguishes between relativistic and nonrelativistic species in the early universe.